wabicai/hardware-sdk-docs/explanations/hardware-sdk/common-sdk-guide.md

 {% endtab %}
 {% endtabs %}

-Next, you can return to [Quickstart](../../getting-started/hardware-sdk-quickstart.md) to view the relevant documentation for [Config Event](../../getting-started/device-events.md).
-Then, configure the Event in your JavaScript code.
+Next, revisit the [Quick Start](../../quick-start.md) guide to review event handling and sample API calls, then wire the relevant listeners into your JavaScript messaging layer.